Azure/acs-engine/docs/acsengine.md

 3. run `./acs-engine generate examples/kubernetes.json` to generate the templates in the _output/Kubernetes-UNIQUEID directory.
 The UNIQUEID is a hash of your master's FQDN prefix.
 4. now you can use the `azuredeploy.json` and `azuredeploy.parameters.json` for deployment as described in [deployment usage](../acsengine.md#deployment-usage).

+**Note:** If you wish to customize cluster configuaration after the `generate` step, make sure to modify `apimodel.json` in the `_output` directory.
+This ensures that any computed settings and generated certificates are maintained.
+For example, if you want to add a second agent pool, edit `apimodel.json` and then run `acs-engine` against that file to generate and updated ARM template.
+This ensures that during the deploy steps, existing resources remain untouched and new agent pools are created.

 <a href="#deployment-usage"></a>

-### Deployment Usage
+### Deploy Templates

 Generated templates can be deployed using [the Azure CLI 2.0](https://github.com/Azure/azure-cli) or [Powershell](https://github.com/Azure/azure-powershell).

 ### Deploying with Azure CLI 2.0

-Azure CLI 2.0 is actively improved, so please see [the Azure CLI 2.0 GitHub Repo](https://github.com/Azure/azure-cli) for the latest release and documentation.
+Azure CLI 2.0 is the latest CLI maintained and supported by Microsoft.
+For installation instructions see [the Azure CLI GitHub repository](https://github.com/Azure/azure-cli#installation) for the latest release.

 ```bash
 $ az login